Paving a Path

 Teachers use lesson plans and activities prepared by College Bound AZ on college and career readiness as the basis for a club.
 Students join who feel college is in their future and have a seed planted at a critical time in their social development.
 A year-long calendar, T Shirts, classroom supplies and coaching provided by College Bound AZ are an additional support.

-Our 5-year program RISE Scholars is a collaboration with Arizona State University and the East Valley Institute of Technology (EVIT) for low-income students.
+Our 5-year program RISE Scholars (Reaching Impact through Student Excellence) is a collaboration with Arizona State University and the East Valley Institute of Technology (EVIT) for low-income students.
 RISE Scholars commit to ASU in high-demand degree programs to create a pipeline for our local workforce: Engineering, Business, Information Technology, Psychology, Teaching, and health services professions.

 College Bound AZ tracks with its cohorts into college for check ins and professional development to ready them for the workplace.
 Through college completion low-income students are empowered in a way that impacts future generations.